-Oregon Leads the Charge for Plug-In Vehicles and Infrastructure
+Oregon Leads the Charge for Plug-In Electric Vehicles and Infrastructure

-Oregon is coordinating many activities and developing processes to facilitate successful, widespread deployment of plug-in vehicles and electric vehicle supply equipment (EVSE) infrastructure.
+Oregon is coordinating many activities and developing processes to facilitate successful, widespread deployment of plug-in electric vehicles (PEVs) and electric vehicle supply equipment (EVSE).

-Oregon has supported alternative fuel vehicles (AFVs) since 1991, when it established AFV tax credits, and recently began focusing on plug-in vehicles as part of greenhouse gas (GHG) reduction efforts.
-In 2004, Oregon's strategy for greenhouse gas reduction report showed that motor vehicles accounted for more than one-third of Oregon's GHG emissions.
+Oregon has supported alternative fuel vehicles (AFVs) since 1991, when it established AFV tax credits, and in recent years began focusing on PEVs as part of greenhouse gas (GHG) reduction efforts.
+In 2004, Oregon's strategy for greenhouse gas reduction report showed that motor vehicles accounted for more than one-third of the state's GHG emissions.
 In 2007, climate change legislation (HB 3543) set GHG emissions targets of 10% below 1990 levels by 2020 and 75% below 1990 levels by 2050.
-A 2008 climate change report and sustainability conference led to forming the Governor's Alternative Fuel Vehicle Infrastructure Working Group.
-This group focused on plug-in vehicles for several reasons:
+A 2008 climate change report led to forming the Governor's Alternative Fuel Vehicle Infrastructure Working Group.
+This group focused on PEVs for several reasons:

-- Oregon's relatively low GHG electricity sources (More than half the state's electricity comes from hydropower.)
+- Oregon's relatively low GHG electricity sources (more than half of the state's electricity comes from hydropower);

-- Potential economic opportunities related to plug-in vehicles
+- Potential economic opportunities related to PEVs; and

 - Oregon's population of innovators and early adopters of new technologies.

-See the working group's 2010 report.
-In 2009 and 2010, more legislation (HB 2001 and SB 1059) encouraged plug-in vehicle use, which included creating standards for neighborhood electric vehicles and developing tools for Metropolitan Planning Organizations (MPOs) to estimate GHG reductions.
+See the Alternative Fuel Vehicle Infrastructure Working Group's 2010 report.
+In 2009 and 2010, more legislation (HB 2001 and SB 1059) encouraged PEV use, which included creating standards for neighborhood electric vehicles and developing tools for metropolitan planning organizations to estimate GHG reductions.

-These legislative and planning efforts were translated quickly into action.
+These legislative and planning efforts translated quickly into action.
 Work to create a proposal for American Recovery and Reinvestment Act funds led to partnerships among more than 60 state agencies, local governments, utilities, and private organizations.
-A Public Utility Commission docket started the investigation into the role of utilities in plug-in vehicle deployment, including smart grid and rate-structure considerations.
+A Public Utility Commission docket started the investigation into the role of utilities in PEV deployment, including smart grid and rate-structure considerations.
 Oregon's largest city, Portland, initiated its own activities (see Electric Vehicles: The Portland Way).
-These efforts led to Oregon's participation in the EV Project.

-In September 2010, Executive Order 10-09 established the Governor's Transportation Electrification Executive Council, a central point for coordinating the state's plug-in vehicle strategy, development, and deployment.
+In September 2010, Executive Order 10-09 established the Governor's Transportation Electrification Executive Council, a central point for coordinating the state's PEV strategy, development, and deployment.